strongjz/ingate/README.md

 While we are in transition, we are still using the Ingress NGINX Slack channels and community meetings.

 - Read [`CONTRIBUTING.md`](CONTRIBUTING.md) for information about setting up your environment, the workflow that we expect, and instructions on the developer certificate of origin that we require.
-- Join our Kubernetes Slack channel for developer discussion: [#ingress-nginx-dev](https://kubernetes.slack.com/archives/C021E147ZA4).
+- Join our Kubernetes Slack channel for developer discussion: [#ingate-dev](https://kubernetes.slack.com/archives/C08EX6HD25B).
 - Submit GitHub issues for any feature enhancements, bugs, or documentation problems.
-- Join our mailing list: [ingress-nginx-dev](https://groups.google.com/a/kubernetes.io/g/ingress-nginx-dev/c/ebbBMo-zX-w).
+- Open a [discussion](https://github.com/kubernetes-sigs/ingate/discussions) for ideas, announcements and other general topics folks would like to help direct the project.

 ### Code of conduct